javier-godoy/webhook-router/README.md

 ```

 The FOR action iterates over all the values of an array from the webhook payload.
-In each iteration, a _copy_ of the original webhook is initialized, and the named context variable is assigned with an element from the array.
+In each iteration, the named context variable is assigned with an element from the array.
 The modified webhook is processed by the body of the FOR action.
+The FOR action evaluates as null if the json path resolves to an array, and it's null otherwise.

 TODO: iterate over object properties.

-TODO: iterate without copying.

 #### SECRET action
 ```